 In addition to encryption, PGP can also create digital signatures(new window).
 Signatures, created with your private key, are proof that you have written the message you have signed.
 Using your public keys, other users can verify these signatures.

-Proton Mail does all of this automatically if both parties are using Proton Mail.
+Proton Mail automatically creates digital signatures if both parties are using Proton Mail.
 However, if the recipient is not using Proton Mail, but does use PGP, it is possible to manually set up PGP by following the instructions below.

 Sharing your public key